kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      The synopsis for the copy-mode command is:

-     copy-mode [-eHMqu] [-t target-pane]
+     copy-mode [-eHMqu] [-s src-pane] [-t target-pane]
              Enter copy mode.
-The -u option scrolls one page up.  -M begins a mouse drag (only valid if bound to a mouse key binding, see MOUSE SUPPORT).  -H hides the position indica‐ tor in the top right.  -q cancels copy mode and any other modes.
+The -u option scrolls one page up.  -M begins a mouse drag (only valid if bound to a mouse key binding, see MOUSE SUPPORT).  -H hides the position indica‐ tor in the top right.  -q cancels copy mode and any other modes.  -s copies from src-pane instead of target-pane.

              -e specifies that scrolling to the bottom of the history (to the visible screen) should exit copy mode.
 While in copy mode, pressing a key other than those used for scrolling will disable this behaviour.
 This is intended to allow fast scrolling through a pane's history, for example with: